 Google Ads Product Feed Optimization Workflow

-A step-by-step Google Ads product feed optimization workflow, showing how AI Shopping Feeds helps teams move from raw catalog data to cleaner, export-ready feed states with rules, AI, and controlled review.
+Step-by-step Google Ads product feed optimization workflow that moves raw catalog data to export-ready states using rules, selective AI, and controlled review.

 The phrase “Google Ads product feed optimization” often gets flattened into title rewriting, but strong feed optimization is much broader than copy improvement.
 The real workflow starts with product truth, moves through deterministic cleanup and selective AI usage, and ends only when the team has verified that the resulting feed state is genuinely ready for publication.